letoram/arcan/src/a12/net/HACKING.md

  |---------------------|  |
  | command- variable   |  |

-The 8-byte LSB sequence number is incremented for each message, and is used as clock for scheduled rekeying and for a course grained counter estimating drift.
+The 8-byte LSB sequence number is incremented for each message.

 ## Notes